EliaTogni/Univault/Statistical Methods for Machine Learning.md

 $$\frac{1}{T}\sum_{t = 1}^{T}\ell\Big(h_t(x_t), y_t\Big)$$

 measuring, as a function of $T$, the average loss of the predictor sequence over the first $T$ examples.
-The sequential risks is the online learning counterpart of the notion of statistical risk in statistical learning.
+The sequential risk is the online learning counterpart of the notion of statistical risk in statistical learning.

 In what follows, we use the notation $\ell_t(h) = \ell\big( h(x_t),y_t \big)$ when the sequence $(x_1, y_1), (x_2, y_2), ...$ is understood from the context.
 This defines a sequence $\ell_1, \ell_2, ...$ of loss functions.